-The latest parliamentary works suggest amending the Draft Law to take into account the provisions of Directive (EU) 2019/1023 on preventive restructuring frameworks due to be implemented by July 2021).
+The latest parliamentary works suggest amending the Draft Law to take into account the provisions of Directive (EU) 2019/1023 on preventive restructuring frameworks which has not yet been implemented in Luxembourg.

 In particular, if in the course of a judicial reorganisation by collective agreement, the plan has not been approved by the affected parties in each class entitled to vote, it may nevertheless be approved on the debtor's proposal, or with the agreement of the debtor, and be imposed on the dissenting classes entitled to vote, if it has been approved by one of the classes of creditors entitled to vote and if the restructuring plan fulfils certain conditions detailed in the Draft Law.